cutthroat78/sionnach.xyz/content/video-game-lawnmower-game.md

 - To get the "Play 60 minutes in row" achievement, keep the game running in the background while you do other things and come back to it every once and a while to get fuel, so you don't lose
   - You could do this trick for the "Play 10 minutes" and "Play 15 minute" achievement

+## Notes

+- In my game, the fuel canisters were a dark green, but other gameplay and the tutorial shows and says it is yellow
+- Perhaps, my game ran poorly due to my setup, but with how simple and non-intensive this game is or should be I feel this isn't the case
+  - The game does look to run better in other people's gameplay, so I am not sure why I got the performance issues I got

 ## Links